-Now, I’m not saying that conventional medicine has no place; it most certainly does in some cases but not all of them.
-What I would like to show you is that there is a multitude of safe natural alternatives that do a fabulous job aiding the body in healing itself without nasty side effects.
+Now, I’m not saying that conventional medicine has no place; it most certainly does!
+However, what I would like to show you is that there is a multitude of safe and natural alternatives that do a fabulous job aiding the body in healing itself without nasty side effects.

 How to Begin Building your Natural Medicine Cabinet

 First and foremost, if you go out and buy all of these things now it’s going to be expensive.
 My advice is to buy these things only as you need them.
 It’s also a great idea to shop around in order to find the best deal available.